Stuycs-K/finalproject-09-xu-elias-weir-jakob-diamond-julien/DEVLOG-Julien.md

 ### 2025-05-20 (class) - Notes on exploitation + Morris Worm

 Took notes on methods of stack-based and heap-based buffer overflow, as well as overview of impact of Morris Worm (historical example)

+### 2025-05-20 - Stack-based exploitation

+Continuted looking in to how stack-based exploitation is performed by overwriting return address in the call stack